datarza/DevExpress-Reporting-Extensions/README.md

 #### Support or Contact

 Please, read the [Wiki](../../wiki) pages for detail information.
-Also, `DemoWebApplication` contains many usefull examples.
+Also, `DemoWebApplication` contains several usefull examples.

 Having questions?
 [Contact me](https://github.com/CanadianBeaver) and I will help you sort it out.